Developing the Jhana Factors in Daily Life

 Sarah Shaw introduces us to the five jhana factors in this introductory talk and meditation.

-In this course, Dr. Sarah Shaw shows how the jhāna factors can be developed for deep practice in lay life.
+In this course, Dr. Sarah Shaw shows how these wholesome qualities can be developed for deep practice in lay life.
 One aspect of this process is samatha breathing mindfulness.
 This ancient Thai meditation technique is unlike any I have encountered, and was nearly lost in the reforms of the past century.
-It is particularly conducive to the arising of joy and deep states of stillness and concentration.
+It is particularly conducive to the arising of joy and deep states of stillness.

 Developing the Jhana Factors in Daily Life offers a unique opportunity to learn from the Samatha Trust tradition and to continue on this path beyond the course.
-If you are interested in refining your mindfulness and concentration, and deepening your understanding of jhāna, I highly recommend a close look at this offering.
+If you are interested in calming the mind in the service of seeing clearly, I highly recommend this offering.

-—Mark Cooper, Course Developer
+—Mark Cooper, Online Course Developer

-Learn in a way that works for you.
 Each unit contains around 90 minutes of video presentations and guided meditations.
 The material is also available as a PDF or audio download for learning on the go.

 Praise for Sarah Shaw's Mindfulness: Where It Comes From and What It Means